 Inhabitants of Angwan Mailafia community in Kokona Local Government of Area of Nasarawa State rely on a dirty pond as a source of drinking water.

-This is even as Cholera a disease that is largely caused by drinking dirty water, last year killed 59 persons, and 892 cases were recorded in Nasarawa State
+This is even as Cholera a disease that is largely caused by drinking dirty water, in the past killed 59 persons, and 892 cases were recorded in Nasarawa State

 The outbreak of the disease was witnessed in eight Local Government Areas of the state and Kokona is one of them.

 Mr. Ibrahim Alhassan, the Nasarawa Director of Public Health, assured that the state will put in place all necessary measures to ensure the outbreak of Cholera in the future is properly handled.